Nslookup Online Tool

 This pro online nslookup tool return dns lookup result from Linux server.
-You can choose the DNS query type (default type ALL), and query any five public DNS servers (default google public DNS server).
+You can choose the DNS query type (default type A), and query any five public DNS servers (default google public DNS server).
+Support Record Type:

 Nslookup with or without www prefix?

 Notice: In most situation, nslookup with or without

 www prefix will work, but nslookup without